adobe/spectrum-web-components/packages/button/README.md

 #### Content

-`<sp-button>` elements can be provided a visible label, a label with an icon, or just an icon.
+`<sp-button>` elements can be provided a visible label, a label and an icon, or just an icon.

 An icon is provided by placing an icon element to the `icon` slot.